 The Right Livelihood Foundation and PEN America are calling on the human rights community to participate in the Campaign #StandUp4Nasrin.
-We invite you to join us on November 12 to collectively and unanimously request the Iranian government to permanently release her, and drop all charges against her.
+We invite you to join us to collectively and unanimously request the Iranian government to immediately and unconditionally release Nasrin, and drop all charges against her.

 - Primary Hashtag: #StandUp4Nasrin

 - Suggested handles to tag: @HassanRouhani (English)/ @Rouhani_ir (Persian), @Iran_UN, and the Iranian Embassy in your country

 Nasrin Sotoudeh is a fearless Iranian human rights lawyer.
 During the last 15 years, she has defended political prisoners, opposition activists and journalists who were persecuted by the Iranian authorities.
 Her insistence on standing for the rule of law and against oppression have made her a symbol of the struggle for justice in Iran.

 On 11 March 2019, Nasrin was sentenced to 38 years in prison and 148 lashes on trumped up political charges as a result of her peaceful human rights work.
 As a defender of human rights and political freedoms, Nasrin has been continuously targeted and harassed by the Iranian authorities.
 Her husband and daughter have been facing persecution and prosecution as well.

 Throughout these ordeals, she has maintained her commitment to the realisation of human rights and gained international recognition for her work, including the 2020 Right Livelihood Award, the 2012 Sakharov Prize, and the 2011 PEN/Barbara Goldsmith Freedom to Write Award.